 Spending category bonuses depend on the card.
 Here are the details for the main Citi TYP-earning credit cards available:

-- Citi ThankYou® Preferred Card: Earn Earn 2X Points on Dining Out & Entertainment and Earn 1X Points on All Other Purchases, including groceries, clothing, prescriptions, online purchases, gas, travel and even paying bills with autopay on your card.
+- Citi Premier℠ Card: Earn 3X Points on Travel, Including Gas Stations, Earn 2X Points on Dining Out & Entertainment, Earn 1X Points on All Other Purchases.

 - Citi Prestige® Card: Earn 3 ThankYou® Points per $1 spent on air travel and hotels wherever you go or stay.
 Earn 2 ThankYou Points® per $1 spent on dining out and entertainment.
 Enjoy dinner and a show twice as much.
 Earn 1 ThankYou® Point per $1 spent on all other purchases, from buying groceries to updating your wardrobe.